ClonedPuppy/SK_Shader_info/README.md

 to work in a completely dark environment.
 That way you can be certain that only your own shader code is affecting the materials you build.

-Let's do that next!

 ### Resetting StereoKits default lighting to a pitch-black environment.

-First we set the Spherical Harmonics light itself to emit nothing but black,
+First set the Spherical Harmonics light itself to emit nothing but black,
 by adding a light to the top and bottom, both having their RGB set to zero.

     lights.Add(new Light